 - the details of your current Blue Badge (if you have one)

 - a recent digital or signed photo showing your head and shoulders

 - your National Insurance number

-- proof of your address, for example, a recent Council Tax bill, a utility bill from the last three months, driving licence or a recent government letter
+- proof of your address – for example, a GP or hospital letter, driving license, recent Council Tax bill, utility bill from the last three months, or recent government letter

-- the decision letter from the Department for Work and Pensions (DWP) confirming your eligibility (if you have one).
-You can ask the DWP for a replacement if you’ve lost this
+- the decision letter confirming your eligibility, from either the Department for Work and Pensions (for Personal Independence Payment or Disability Living Allowance), Social Security Scotland (for Adult Disability Payment), or the Ministry of Defence (for AFCS or WPMS).
+You can ask for a replacement if you’ve lost this

 - a Certificate of Vision Impairment (CVI) (if relevant).